 Scroll until you see OpenSubtitles.org and check it.

 Then you can move it to the top of the list to make it easier to find later.

 Click on the gear icon to access the OpenSubtitles.org settings menu.

 Enter the username and password for your OpenSubtitles.org account that you created earlier.

 You have to let Plex know what language to use for the subtitles.
 However, you can change this later if you need to.

-For example, if you download a foreign film, you can check to see if there are English subtitles available.
+For example, if you download a foreign film, you can check if English subtitles are available.

 Click Save when you’re finished.